LordVitiate/root4duckdb/README.md

 No unrelated branches are materialized.

-No complete `PaEvent` or `PaTrack` object needs to be reconstructed.
+No complete `EventRecord` or `TrackRecord` object needs to be reconstructed.

 No join is required to recover the track identity.